noobexon1/magisk_selinux_permissive/README.md

-# Zygisk SElinux Permissive (Shell Script Version)
+# Magisk SElinux Permissive (Shell Script Version)

 This project provides a Magisk/KernelSU module for rooted Android devices that sets the system's SELinux mode to "Permissive" upon booting.